peterahn8/min-max-tic-tacs/README.md

 :sparkles: Playing this game will activate close-to-zero dopamine receptors. :sparkles:

+## Module pattern

+My game contains three primary modules: `gameField`, `gameController`, and `displayController`.

+What are advantages of the module pattern?
+Modules provide code encapsulation and prevent global namespace pollution.

+In other words, modules can prevent spaghetti code!
+They allow me to organize my code by keeping the front-end isolated from the back-end.
+This makes the code easier to read and maintain.
+I can still return functions and variables between modules as needed.

+Modules can also provide security through obscurity.
+It would be somewhat difficult to modify the game logic from the console.
+To be fair, my game isn't a high value target for attackers, but dynamic web apps certainly are.
+It's best to incorporate security as early as possible in the [Software Development Life Cycle](https://en.wikipedia.org/wiki/Systems_development_life_cycle), even if it's just an extra layer of abstraction.

 ## What is the Minimax algorithm?

-My game contains three primary modules: `gameField`, `gameController`, and `displayController`.
-Most importantly, `gameController` contains a sub-module, called `minimaxLogic`.

-`minimaxLogic` implements the famous [Minimax algorithm from zero-sum game theory](https://en.wikipedia.org/wiki/Minimax).
+`gameController` contains a sub-module `minimaxLogic`, which implements the famous [Minimax algorithm from zero-sum game theory](https://en.wikipedia.org/wiki/Minimax).

 Theoretically, Minimax can simulate all 362,880 game states of Tic-Tac-Toe.
 This is made possible by recursion!
 By the time you've made your second move, Minimax will have calculated all possible outcomes of the current game.

 ![Image of Garry Kasparov versus Deep Blue, 1997](https://i.insider.com/55947fbf2acae7b7188b5388?width=1000&format=jpeg&auto=webp)
 <sub>Credit: BusinessInsider.com</sub>

-In 1997, an IBM supercomputer (named "Deep Blue") defeated GM Garry Kasparov in Chess.
+In 1997, GM Garry Kasparov was defeated by IBM's supercomputer, named "Deep Blue".

 Deep Blue's secret weapon?
-You guessed it.
+You guessed it:

-Minimax.
+*Minimax!*

-## Game tree
+## Strategy

 In Tic-Tac-Toe, the game tree can be visualized like this: